 - International numbers for 140+ countries

 Nextiva’s cloud-based call center software is built to fit the needs of any kind of business.
-Tools like its Call Flow Builder—a no-code, visual editor for designing call routing workflows—make Nextiva powerful yet easy enough to use for non-developers.
-And if you happen to like Nextiva’s call center software, they offer a variety of phone-related services that you can try, such as VOIP.
+Designing call routing workflows is simple with tools like its Call Flow Builder.
+The visual editor requires no code, which makes Nextiva easy to use for non-developers.
+If you happen to like Nextiva’s contact center solutions, the company also offers a variety of phone-related services that you can try, such as VOIP.

-Plus, if you’re looking to equip your team with hardware along with your new call center software, Nextiva is an excellent way to do it.
-Along with their software, Nextiva offers VOIP-enabled business phones for competitive prices.
-If you’re interested, you can try either of Nextiva’s two calling plans with a free trial.
+Nextiva is an excellent way to equip your team with hardware along with your new software.
+You can try either of Nextiva’s calling plans with a free trial.

 - Professional: $20.95 user/month

 - Unlimited calling in the U.S. and Canada